Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hybrid acacia is purchased by traders in the forest and cut into small pieces and transported to wood processing factories - Photo: THANH HUYEN

-Mr. Le Van Hai - Head of the Forestry Department of Ca Mau province - said that Ca Mau has an area of over 13,000 hectares of hybrid acacia, concentrated in two districts, U Minh and Tran Van Thoi.
+Mr. Le Van Hai - Head of the Forest Protection Department of Ca Mau province - said that Ca Mau has an area of over 13,000 hectares of hybrid acacia, concentrated in U Minh and Tran Van Thoi districts.

 Due to the low price of native cajuput trees, in some areas, after exploitation, people switched to planting hybrid acacia.

-The cost of making beds for planting hybrid acacia is more expensive than planting Melaleuca because the acacia beds must be higher than Melaleuca beds to prevent flooding during the rainy season.
-The cost of making beds is about 60 million VND/ha, after a 5-year cycle, it brings in a profit of about 200 million VND.
+The cost of making beds for planting hybrid acacia is more expensive than planting Melaleuca because the beds for acacia must be higher than those for Melaleuca to prevent flooding during the rainy season.
+The cost of making beds is about 60 million/ha, after a 5-year cycle, it brings in a profit of about 200 million VND.

 "Commercial hybrid acacia costs around 1.2 million VND/ton.
 The forest coverage rate in U Minh is currently 70% higher than the Government's regulation because many people take advantage of ineffective agricultural land to plant hybrid acacia forests," said Mr. Hai.